arsatis/ir-legle/hw4/README.txt

                    not included in submission
 - BONUS.docx     : Explanation of the bonus component.
 - README.txt     : This file

+== Allocation of work ==

+- A0188493L: Query Refinement (QueryRefiner and WordExpander classes), more query refinement (Pseudo Relevant Feedback, part of bonus), various quality-of-life scripts when testing

+- A0218271J: Extraction of Test CSV, indexing of dataset (CSV, Zone), document weight normalization & experimentation, dictionary & postings retrieval, weighting of zones, various dataset quality- of-life script readers

+- A0200025H: Parsing and checking of query-file (QueryDetails), standard boolean “AND” algorithm [deprecated], experimented with another variant of free-text query processing [deprecated], experimented with WordNetLemmatizer instead of using PorterStemmer

+- A0206154N: Query processing (i.e., free text, phrasal [deprecated], and boolean-phrasal [deprecated]), weighing of courts during document weight computation, experimented with number of shown results (i.e., whether it affects precision)

+- All: Testing and compilation, custom synset generation

 == Statement of individual work ==